Dorothy Brown (politician): Modernization efforts and shortcomings

 As Cook County circuit court clerk, Brown controlled key operations for the court system, one of the most byzantine and failed structures of government in the Chicago area.
 Decades after computers became widespread, its digital system barely worked, and it was still using carbon paper.

-Projects and services developed under Brown's leadership include: Two Electronic filing (e-filing), a Clerk of the Circuit Court mobile app: "Court Clerk Mobile Connect," an Online Traffic Ticket Payment System, an Electronic Tickets (eTickets) system, Mortgage Surplus Search, SmartForms (Online Order of Protection service), Smart Kiosks (court information terminals), and IDMS (Imaging Document Management System).
+Projects and services developed under Brown's leadership include: Two Electronic filing (e-filing), a Clerk of the Circuit Court mobile app: "Court Clerk Mobile Connect," an Electronic Tickets (eTickets) system, Mortgage Surplus Search, SmartForms (Online Order of Protection service), Smart Kiosks (court information terminals), and IDMS (Imaging Document Management System).

 Brown was criticized by advocacy groups who alleged a failure to sufficiently modernize the court system.
 The court's case management system had been characterized as "archaic".
 In 2012, the editorial board of the Chicago Tribune criticized Brown for, "years of failed assurances to modernize the obsolete, paper-choked office she heads."

 Brown numerous times failed to meet deadlines for the modernization of the court's filing system.
 In late-2017, Brown announced that an e-filing system that the Illinois Supreme Court had mandated be created for lawsuits and other civil cases was ready to be launched.
 However, a month after this, Brown called-off the launch and requested that the court allow a delay.
 The eventual July 2018 rollout of the electronic filing for civil cases was plagued by confusion and disorder.

 A partial system update that digitized criminal courts filing was first phased-in in November 2019, but proved to be problematic.
-This update led to the records it made available often being incomplete incomplete and taking longer to be updated.
+This update led to the records it made available often being incomplete and taking longer to be updated.
 This proved so problematic that the court itself in October 2020 ordered that Brown halt its implementation.